FusionAuth/fusionauth-site/astro/src/content/articles/ciam/demise-of-third-party-cookies-running-own-ciam.md

 ### Security and Compliance

 A robust CIAM solution can protect against hacks or frauds, as well as provide compliance with data protection laws.
 A CIAM solution in conjunction with multi-factor authentication and brute force protection can stop malicious actors from accessing customer data.
 When so configured, it can monitor the activities of internal employees and alert admins in case of suspicious access to sensitive data.

-## Other Solutions

-CIAM is not the only solution for the obsolescence of third-party cookies.
-Quite a few other solutions exist, although none as robust as a CIAM.

-For example, interest-based advertising, [Federated Learning of Cohorts (FLoC)](https://github.com/WICG/floc), is one alternative solution to third-party cookies without resorting to your own CIAM system.
-FLoC is a proposed browser standard, created by Google, that provides interest-based ads without letting advertisers know your identity.
-Users are categorized into *cohorts*—groups of users based on similar interests.
-The groups are large enough to make a user semi-anonymous to advertisers.

-FLoC however, isn't as glorious a solution as it claims to be.
-The question with FLoC is, "Do you trust Google?"
-Given that they have an ocean of information about millions of internet users, the answer is probably no. Beyond that, [fingerprinting and other tracking methods](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea) can still make a user stand out in a cohort.

 ## Conclusion